Troops kill 58 bandits, lose two men - Vanguard News Nigeria

 The operation took place at Dumburum and Gando forests of the state, the operation’s Acting Force Information Officer, Major Clement Abiade’s statement said in Sokoto.

-He said the bandits were killed on 20 January, 2019 at Dumburum and Gando forests when the troops encountered them in a large gang armed with sophisticated firearms and rocket propelled grenades (RPGs).
+He said the bandits were killed on 20th January, 2019 at Dumburum and Gando forests when the troops encountered them in a large gang, armed with sophisticated firearms and rocket propelled grenades (RPGs).

-He said during the encounter the bandits were forced to abandon their camps due to superior firepower in a fierce gun battle that lasted several hours.
+He said, during the encounter, that the bandits were forced to abandon their camps due to superior firepower in a fierce gun battle that lasted several hours.

 According to him, items recovered from the bandits include five Fabric National Rifles, four AK Rifles, 10 locally made rifles, one locally fabricated pistol and 40 motor cycles.